julielbr/DM3M/README.md

 # DM3M
-Project done in the subject- 3D DESIGN AND MODELINGs, Spring 2024
+Project done in the subject- 3D DESIGN AND MODELING, Spring 2024